haddocking/haddock3/docs/continuing_runs.md

 you can copy only the modules folders you wish to maintain plus the `data` folder.

-# Extend an unknown run
+# Extend a run with a partial config

-HADDOCK3 allows you to extend a run without previous knowledge of the run configuration.
+HADDOCK3 allows you to extend a run without previous knowledge of the run configuration and using just a partial configuration file.
 For example, you have several runs for which you **now** want to perform a CAPRI evaluation at the last step.
 How to do this?

 Create a new configuration file containing just the `caprieval` module, or